2010–2013 Big East Conference realignment: Post-split developments

 The new Big East was formally launched at a press conference in New York City on March 20, 2013.
 The new conference began with 10 members—the "Catholic 7" plus Butler, Creighton, and Xavier.
-Butler is the only non-Catholic school to be a full member of the new conference.
+Butler was the only non-Catholic school to be a full member of the new conference until Connecticut rejoined the conference in 2020.

 As for the old Big East, its first post-split move came on March 27, when it announced that East Carolina's future membership was being upgraded from football-only to all-sports.
 According to the Associated Press, the soon-to-be-renamed conference perceived a need to add more members.
 At the time of the report, it was believed that C-USA member Tulsa would be invited to join in the near future, and on April 2, Tulsa was officially announced as a new member effective in 2014.
 With Navy still on track to join the renamed conference for football only in 2015, Tulsa's arrival would give the league 12 football members, allowing it to split into divisions and start a championship game.
 The following day, the old Big East announced that it would change its name to the American Athletic Conference, or "The American" for short, starting on July 1.
 Although The American is the old Big East's legal successor, both The American and the Big East claim 1979 as their founding date, and the same history up to 2013.
 For instance, the new Big East claims that it "moved" its headquarters from its longtime home in Providence, Rhode Island (where The American remained based for a time) to New York City.
 The new Big East named Val Ackerman as its commissioner on its first day of operations; it reckons Ackerman as its fifth commissioner (after Dave Gavitt, Mike Tranghese, John Marinatto and former American commissioner Mike Aresco).